Fireproof Nature Habitat and Home

 The Structure

 I’ve always dreamed of living in a house with a spectacular view, especially with a large glass wall to enjoy it all.
 This was one of the first ideas I had for this project, since such a large window provides plenty of natural light in addition to a great view.
-Because of this, I quickly settled on a design with a curved front panel, made of glass, and a curved roof, which can be created from sheet metal supported by metal beams in addition to concrete pillars.
+Because of this, I quickly settled on a design with a curved front panel, made of glass, and a curved roof, which can be created from layers of sheet metal supported by metal cross beams in addition to concrete pillars.
 The entire house is a single structure for simplicity, with dividers made of drywall or wood lining to separate the various rooms.

 Because the simple yet reinforced design provides more than enough stability and strength for the roof, it allows the house to be partially underground to provide the best measure of wildfire protection.
 It’s simple enough: dirt doesn’t burn!